-In one out of five cases, the tube ruptures, causing internal bleeding and shock.
+In around 15 per cent of cases, the tube ruptures, causing pain, internal bleeding and shock.
 This is a medical emergency needing immediate surgery and, in some cases, a blood transfusion.
 In an emergency, call triple zero (000) for an ambulance or go immediately to the nearest hospital emergency department.

 An ectopic pregnancy can also develop in the cervix (entrance to the womb), the abdominal cavity and the ovary itself, but these cases are rare.
 Around five in 1,000 pregnancies are ectopic.

 The symptoms of ectopic pregnancy can mimic miscarriage or the symptoms of other reproductive disorders, such as pelvic inflammatory disease (PID) or endometriosis.
 An ectopic pregnancy can first appear as a normal pregnancy.

 - the usual signs of pregnancy, such as amenorrhoea (missed period), morning sickness and breast tenderness

 - pain in the lower abdomen

 - cramps on one side of the pelvis